NeTT-Group/NeTT-OS-7/README.md

-# NeTT OS 7
+# NeTT OS

 ## About

-The official repository for NeTT OS 7, brought to you by the team at NeTT.
+The official repository for all versions of NeTT OS, brought to you by the team at NeTT.